Powdered Sugar Substitute

 Not all sugar-free sweeteners are created equal, and some are better for turning into powder.
 Here’s a quick breakdown:

 • Monk fruit sweetener.
 Similar in rank to erythritol.
 It wasn’t as fluffy as I would have liked, but it tasted pleasant.
-Be careful because monk fruit sweetener is usually much sweeter than allulose or erythritol.
+Be careful, because monk fruit sweetener is usually much sweeter than allulose or erythritol.

-How to make sugar free confectioners’ sugar
+How to make sugar free powdered sugar

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.